 In a nutshell, I'm a product designer and recent Cal Poly Graphic Design grad.
 I also studied environmental science, photography, and computer science back in college (though that last one and I are on-again, off-again).
 I love the Sierras, and I call the tiny little town of Nevada City, California up by Lake Tahoe home.

 Interface and experience design are what I do most now, but I've also worked as a copywriter and editor, graphic designer, and photographer.
 When I'm not designing, I still write pretty often, plus put together trail guides, publish photo essays, and work with trail data and maps.
 I’m an avid skier, hiker, runner, and (very amateur) climber, and I love people, film photography, a good book, blue spruce trees, and drip coffee.

-I believe that time spent outside can connect us with one another and this place we all call home, and that it’s our responsibility to protect, preserve, and restore it as best we can.
+Time spent outside can connect us with one another and this place we all call home, and it’s our responsibility to protect, preserve, and restore it as best we can.

-If you're looking to see what I've been exploring, designing, or writing lately, head over to my Instagram, Dribbble, or Exposure profiles.
-If you're looking for your next read, take a look at some of my favorite book recommendations.
-And for those looking to make their own design work more sustainable (or who are just curious), you can find my site's Climate Report Card here.
+Curious what I’ve been up to?
+Head over to my Instagram, Dribbble, or Exposure profiles.
+If you’re looking for your next read, take a look at some of my favorite book recommendations.
+And for those looking to make their own design work more sustainable, check out my Climate Pact project.

-As always, feel free to send me an email directly to go over a job, grab coffee and talk design, or ask for trail recommendations (I know the Central Coast and Tahoe National Forest like the back of my hand).
+As always, feel free to email me to go over a job, grab coffee and talk design, or ask for trail recommendations (I know the Central Coast and Tahoe National Forest like the back of my hand).